jbrzusto/shiftwrap/README.md

 clock epoch as YYYY-MM-DD HH:MM; default ("") means 'now'.
 If neither -clockepoch nor -clockdil are specified, shiftwrapd uses the standard system clock

-`-httpaddr string`
+`-sock path`

-address:port from which to operate HTTP server; disabled if empty (default ":31424" = TCP port 0x7ac0 on all interfaces)
+path to a socket where the HTTP server will listen (default `/var/run/shiftwrapd.sock`)

 ## The Idle Handler